antzGames/ode4j/README.md

 ### Performance

 I have tried jBullet, PhysX, Jolt and ODE physics engines with libGDX.
-ODE is the slowest, and the reason being is that in ODE4J is 100% Java and therefore no SIMD optimization.
+ODE is the slowest, and the reason being is that in ODE4J is 100% Java and therefore no SIMD optimizations.

 ## Where to get ODE/ode4j documentation and help